 The preparation of the engineering internship

 The engineering internship should be carried out in a public or private company in Denmark or abroad.
-The company must be able to offer internship tasks with a work content that is relevant for the individual student’s course (see internship standard 4.1.5: Krav til praktikvirksomhed in the internship concept)
+The company must be able to offer internship tasks with a work content that is relevant for the individual student’s course.

-During their internship, students are allocated an internship supervisor at their course centre, whose overall task is to ensure the academic quality on the internship in respect of the internship standard 4.1.2. and 4.1.3. in the internship concept.
+During their internship, students are allocated an internship supervisor at their course centre, whose overall task is to ensure the academic quality on the internship.
 The supervisor should, therefore, ensure that the student attains the best possible learning during the internship period.
 This means that the supervisor supports the student’s opportunities and capacity to engage in reflection and thereby to see the internship in relation to the course and the engineering profession.

 The engineering internship is normally completed in the 6th semester of the course.
 In the spring semester, this takes place between 1st February and 31st August, in the autumn semester between 1st July and 31st January.